 Ways to Deal a Habitual Snorer

-Maybe I was in the 6th grade when I first read a story about marriage broken because of snoring.
-The story was a bit upsetting for me in that age, because I couldn't understood how snoring ruins a marriage.
+Maybe I was in the 6th grade when I first read a story about a divorce case due to snoring.
+The story was a bit upsetting to me in that age, because I couldn't understand how snoring ruins a marriage.
 However, as of today, I still find it difficult to understand the break up consequences of snoring in a relationship.

 A question always stuck my mind that if snoring can break a couple’s relationship, then what’s the basis of their relationship.
 Obviously, you can’t appreciate a relationship like that one as a good one, as it’s clearly lacking Sacrifice and Shear — the two fundamental pillars of a long-standing bond.
 Truthfully, if anyone wants to keep a bond intact, he (or she) can do many things to cope with snoring — no matter how harsh the sound is.

 I live in a country (Bangladesh) where a marriage isn't just a bond between two people, instead it’s a bond between two extended families, and here people do everything to keep a relationship alive.
 We can never think of breaking a relationship for a simple cause like snoring, because people will die laughing here if they hear a marriage is just broken for snoring.

 Although it’s true that frequent snoring can interrupt the quality and quantity of anyone’s sleep, but split-up isn't an option to cope with your partner’s snoring.
 Believe it or not but keeping a relationship is the ultimate way to lead a happy family life.
 If your partner is a habitual snorer, value your relationship first, because you can’t just ruin a relationship for a worthless reason like snoring.